-Recent Updates and Developments:
+Updates and Developments:

-(Since these are recent options, not all locations are available.
+(Not all locations are available.
 Please consult before beginning a proposal).

-- 1. Some US locations are now an option and we welcome domestic proposals within the Global Seminar program.
-"Global" includes international and US locations.
-These "study away" sites are included in the list of locations at the end of this document.
-For example, recent study away programs have been offered in California and Puerto Rico. - 2.
+- 1. Effective Summer 2024, instructor compensation for teaching a standard summer session course will increase from 8.5% annual salary to 11% of annual salary.
+Some additional policies and restrictions may apply, such as for Provosts, so consult with Summer Session to confirm your compensation.
+For full details about the increased summer compensation, please see this link here. - 2.
 Hybrid Global Seminars have been approved for study abroad and US study away.
 These are five-week summer programs that include two or three weeks on-site and two or three weeks of on-campus or remote instruction (subject to approval). - 3.
 Global Internships are also possible as pilot programs.
 These are 8-week credit bearing summer internship programs.
 The faculty member remains on campus while the students go abroad for the internship placements.
 They take the two courses remotely.
 Courses with the R designation require an approval process, and these MUST be approved in advance of submitting a proposal.
 Consult with Jim Galvin before beginning this process. - 4.
-Virtual Global Seminars have been offered when on-site programs have been canceled because of the COVID-19 pandemic.
-(In the future, this option is contingent on approval from UC San Diego leadership.) - 5.
-Faculty salary has changed from a flat salary to the standard summer session salary policy based on a percentage of faculty salary during the academic year.
-Currently, this is 8.5% of salary per summer session course.
-Some additional policies and restrictions may apply, such as for Provosts, so consult with Summer Session to confirm your compensation. - 6.
-Non continuing lecturers who are not eligible to teach a Global Seminar under senate rules may now petition for an exception (see below).
+Some US locations are now an option and we welcome domestic proposals within the Global Seminar program.
+"Global" includes international and US locations.
+These "study away" sites are limited and locations are listed at the end of this document.
+For example, recent study away programs have been offered in California and Puerto Rico. - 5.
+Virtual Global Seminars contingent on approval from UC San Diego leadership. - 6.
+Non continuing lecturers and Adjunct faculty who are not eligible to teach a Global Seminar under senate rules may now petition for an exception (see below).

-Consult Jim Galvin for more information. igalvin@ucsd.edu
+Consult Jim Galvin for more information. jgalvin@ucsd.edu